Ruby Dee: 1959–1979: Breakthrough and acclaim

-In 1959 she gained prominence for originating the role of Ruth Younger in the Lorraine Hansberry's play A Raisin in the Sun which premiered on Broadway.
+Dee's career in acting crossed all major forms of media over a span of eight decades.
+In 1959, she gained prominence for originating the role of Ruth Younger, a suffering housewife in the projects, in Lorraine Hansberry's play A Raisin in the Sun, which premiered on Broadway.
 She acted alongside Sidney Poitier and Louis Gossett Jr. The play was the first play written by a Black woman to be produced on Broadway.
-She reprised the role in the 1961 film of the same name.
+She reprised the role opposite Poitier in the 1961 film of the same name.
 She returned to Broadway in the Ossie Davis satirical farce Purlie Victorious (1961) portraying Lutiebell Gussie Mae Jenkins.
 Howard Taubman of The New York Times wrote of Dee's performance, "[she] has been treated generously.
 As Lutiebell she has enough humor and charm to make one envy Purlie Victorious that she is eager disciple".
 She acted opposite her husband Ossie Davis and Alan Alda in his acting debut.
 They reprised their roles of the 1963 film entitled Gone Are the Days!, which was produced by Brock Peters and directed by Nicholas Webster.

-Her career in acting crossed all major forms of media over a span of eight decades, including the films A Raisin in the Sun, in which she recreated her stage role as a suffering housewife in the projects, and Edge of the City.
-She played both roles opposite Poitier.
+Her early television appearances included episodes of The Fugitive, The Defenders, and the soap opera Guiding Light.
 She received the Primetime Emmy Award for Outstanding Lead Actress in a Limited or Anthology Series or Movie for her role on The Doctors and the Nurses (1964).
 In 1965, Dee performed in lead roles at the American Shakespeare Festival as Kate in The Taming of the Shrew and Cordelia in King Lear, becoming the first black actress to portray a lead role in the festival.
 In 1963 she acted in the film The Balcony with Shelley Winters, Peter Falk, Lee Grant, and Leonard Nimoy.
 She then acted in the film noir The Incident (1967), the drama film Uptight (1968), and the documentary King: A Filmed Record...
 Montgomery to Memphis (1970).